Piyushiitk24/CS661_Course_Project/README.md

 *   **Pane 3: Ananya/Arpita Module (Port 5002)**
     1. Navigate:
         ```bash
-        cd /path/to/your/CS661_Demo/Module_Ananya_Arpita/Celeb_news
+            cd /path/to/your/CS661_Course_Project/Module_Ananya_Arpita/Celeb_news
         ```

-    2. Activate venv:
+    2. If you intend to use a venv created virtual environment then activate that (otherwise simply skip this step):
         ```bash
-        source venv2/bin/activate # Use their venv name
+        source <path_to_the_virtual_environment>/bin/activate
         ```
-    3. Run Flask (using explicit app path):
+    3. Run Flask:
         ```bash
-        flask --app app_combine.py run
+        flask run --port=5002
         ```
-        *(This will use Port 5002 as defined in their `app.py`)*

 *   **Pane 4, 5, etc.: Other Flask Modules (Ports 5003, 5004...)**
     1. Navigate to the specific module directory.
-    2. Activate its specific virtual environment (`source venvX/bin/activate`).
+    2. Activate its specific virtual environment if your required packaged are installed in one (`source <path_to_the_virtual_environment>/bin/activate`).
     3. Run Flask on its assigned port:
         ```bash
         # Example for Port 5003